 Created in 1971, Franklin County Industrial Development Corporation (FCIDC) is a private, non-profit development corporation sponsored by the State of Vermont and Franklin County businesses and municipalities.
 The mission of FCIDC is to strengthen our economy through the creation and retention of new jobs and build a business environment suitable to host capital investment.

-Building businesses, economies and communities.
-Green Mountain Economic Development Corporation serves 30 towns in East Central Vermont.
-Our region is home to a wide variety of businesses including large scale manufacturing, research and development, technology and artisan products.
+Building businesses, economies and communities, Green Mountain Economic Development Corporation serves 30 towns in East Central Vermont.

 The Springfield Regional Development Corporation is a private, non-profit regional development corporation serving ten towns in Southern Windsor County Vermont.
 SRDC's mission is to help companies create and sustain employment in our region.
 Primary interest is in the creation of manufacturing and other value-added jobs.